WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/02-democracy/03-constitution.md

        incoming emails, or forwarding to the appropriate exec member.
     4. Be the Returning Officer for elections unless running for a position themselves.
     5. Be responsible for producing newsletters/emails to all the Society’s members informing them of upcoming events.
-    6. Assume any responsibility and/or obligation of the President, should the President declare absence.
+       Assume any responsibility and/or obligation of the President, should the President declare absence.
-    7. The Secretary will temporarily assume the role of Acting President until the President states they are fit to continue.
+    6. The Secretary will temporarily assume the role of Acting President until the President states they are fit to continue.
-    8. Act as a secondary point of contact for other Warwick SU societies.
+    7. Act as a secondary point of contact for other Warwick SU societies.

-14. The Hires Manager shall:
+15. The Hires Manager shall:

-    1. Be responsible for responding to and managing contacts from third parties wishing to hire equipment.
+    1. Be responsible for overseeing equipment hires to third parties wishing to hire equipment with the help of the rest of the Exec.
     2. Decide if hires can be facilitated, based on factors including equipment and member availability, in consultation with the rest of the exec.
     3. Ensure hires have the required members assigned to facilitate them.